 - Malfunctioning magnetron – If the magnetron itself is malfunctioning, the microwave will not heat.
 Again, you can use a multimeter to test the magnetron for electrical continuity to help determine if the part is malfunctioning.
 The reading should be less than one Ohm and the magnetron should not have shorted to ground for the component to be working properly.
 Since the magnetron is not repairable, a burned-out magnetron will need to be replaced with a new one.

-- Faulty high voltage capacitor – Since the capacitor works with the diode to convert and double the current sent to the magnetron, a faulty capacitor will prevent the entire high voltage circuit from working.
+- Faulty high-voltage capacitor – Since the microwave capacitor works with the diode to convert and double the current sent to the magnetron, a faulty capacitor will prevent the entire high voltage circuit from working and the microwave won’t heat.
 When a capacitor fails, it will often bulge or leak.
 Even if you don’t see any visible signs of failure, you can test the capacitor using an analog-style Ohm meter or a capacitor tester to determine if the component is capable of storing and releasing its charge in addition to determining whether it is operating with an acceptable capacitance rating.
 Just be sure the capacitor is discharged before handling it (see below).

 - Failed high voltage transformer – The high voltage transformer may be failing to power the magnetron.
 When a transformer fails, it will often arc and produce a burning smell.